Guidelines Mockup: 14-16 Page Logo & Brand Identity Client Guidelines Template for Download

-This version of my logo guidelines template, from my resources category, is a little heftier than previous, weighing in at a respectable 13 pages (there is an imaginary Back Cover you can add to make 14).
+This version of my logo guidelines mockup, from my resources & templates category, is a little heftier than previous, weighing in at a respectable 13 pages (there is an imaginary Back Cover you can add to make 14).

 So, I figured I’d stick with this basic style for a while, and expand and tweak it as necessary.

 There are, of course, situations where a completely bespoke set of guidelines is warranted, but on the whole, i’ll be using this style base where the client isn’t in need of a custom set of guidelines.

 If you found this template and mockup useful, then I’d certainly appreciate a Twitter Like and/or Retweet: